Dellaire/parallel-url-reader/README.md

 # Parallel Url Reader

 The _Parallel Url Reader_ performs a `GET` request to a given URL and parses the retrieved content for additional URLs.
-The new found URLs will also be visited.
+The new found URLs are also visited.
 This continues, until the specified depth is reached.
 Every found URL and the number of its occurrences is collected and aggregated to a map, which is finally send as response.

 ## Retrieving plain JSON